craggASAP/microfluid_axotomy/README.md

 ------------------
 ## License and Citation
-These scripts are released under the [TBD](https://opensource.org/licenses/MIT).
+These scripts are released under the [Creative Commons Zero v1.0 Universal]([https://opensource.org/licenses/MIT](https://creativecommons.org/publicdomain/zero/1.0/)).

 If you use use this code in your research, please cite: